All Episodes

 This could lead to skin cracking.

-People down here used to high humidity.
+People down here are used to high humidity.

 A warning on low humidity.

-As you know, this is the day before Thanksgiving, the second biggest travel day of the year, uh, where many of you are already on your way to places I know you don't want to go to.
+As you know, this is the day before Thanksgiving, the second biggest travel day of the year, where many of you are already on your way to places I know you don't want to go to.

 I just know it's the case.

-It's from my second best seller.
+It's from my second bestseller.

-Uh see, I told you so, chapter six.
+See, I told you so, chapter six.

-Uh, we'll read an excerpt from that chapter as we always do.
+We'll read an excerpt from that chapter as we always do.

-Um, and uh let me explain a couple glitches that happened yesterday.
+And let me explain a couple glitches that happened yesterday.

 The fourth hour is for internet subscribers only.

-And people people got dial tones.
+And people got dial-toned.

 Did you know this, Brian?

-Uh we don't put up with these kind of mistakes.
+We don't put up with these kind of mistakes.

 We had two of them in one day.